 Plagiarism software: All the submitted articles initially screened with

 A specific process is followed to manage a case of plagiarism.
-The WJCMPR follows the guidelines contained in the Committee on Publication Ethics (COPE) flowcharts
+The WJCMPR adopt the guidelines contained in the Committee on Publication Ethics (COPE) flowcharts

 In the case of suspected plagiarism in a published article: